AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 This is equivalent to the formula given by [University of Florida Dept of Chemical Engineering](http://ww2.che.ufl.edu/unit-ops-lab/experiments/FB/FB-manual.pdf).
 The data are given in Table 1 in the Results and Analysis section.

 #### Determining Sand Grain Dimensions

 Fluidization velocity of a sand bed is also dependent on sand grain diameter.
 Although the silica sand used for the subteam's reactor was already sieved, there were some minor variations that were not yet taken into account.

-In order to determine the average size of the sand grains, ten random grains were measured 3 times by subteam members using a caliper.
+In order to determine the average size of the sand grains, ten randomly selected grains were measured 3 times by subteam members using a caliper.
 The ten sand grains were taken as a representative sample of the sand used in the reactor.
 The measurements are found in Table 2 in the Results and Analysis section.

 #### Determining the Reactor's Cross-Sectional Area

 The subteam acquired a clear PVC pipe of approximate 1-inch diameter.

-After marking the pipe at approximately 50 cm in length with a permanent marker (the length was measured using measuring tape), the pipe was cut at that mark using a Sawzawll reciprocating saw.
+After marking the pipe at approximately 0.5 m in length with a permanent marker (the length was measured using measuring tape), the pipe was cut at that mark using a Sawzawll reciprocating saw.
 To maintain the correct orientation of the pipe, the subteam labeled the pipe with colored tape, with white tape denoting the bottom end (where the influent water travels into the reactor) and red tape denoting the top end (where the effluent water leaves the reactor).

-The cut pipes' measured dimensions are given in Tables 3 and 4 in the Results and Analysis section.
-Measurements were taken using a caliper, in units of millimeters.
+The cut pipe's measured dimensions are given in Tables 3 and 4 in the Results and Analysis section.
+Measurements were taken using a caliper in units of millimeters.
 Measurements were taken at both ends of the pipe: influent (marked with white) and effluent (red).
 The pipe's "inner diameter" was calculated by subtracting twice the thickness of the pipe's wall from the pipe's outer diameter.

 This cut pipe was used as the main component of the prototype reactor.

 ### Fabrication Details

-The clear PVC pipe, cut to 0.5m as described in the prior section, was labeled with the following bands of tape to denote certain attributes.
+The clear PVC pipe, cut to 0.5 m as described in the prior section, was labeled with the following bands of tape to denote certain attributes.
 A photograph is shown in Figure 9.
 1. Orange: subteam name, member names and NetIDs
 2. Red: top / effluent end of the reactor
 3. White: bottom / influent end of the reactor